coltoneshaw/3cpm/README.md

 1. Download the latest release for your OS from the sidebar.
     - Depending on how you're downloading this file you could get an unsafe file warning.
 For more information read [Why should I trust this?](#why-should-i-trust-this) and [Unsafe File Warning](#unsafe-file-warning).
+    - You can find the latest release [here](https://github.com/coltoneshaw/3c-portfolio-manager/releases).
+Scroll to the bottom and you'll find the download links under `Assets`.
 2. Run the installer on your computer (or a local VM)
 3. Add your API keys to the application, run `Test API keys`
     - The API keys should be **read-only** access in 3C to bots / smart trades / accounts